inet-framework/inet-showcases/visualizer/physicallinkactivity/doc/index.rst

 --------------------------------

-In complex networks with many nodes and several protocols in use, it is often useful to be able to filter network traffic, and visualize only the part of the traffic we are interested in.
+In complex networks with many nodes and several protocols in use, it is often useful to be able to filter network traffic and visualize only the part of the traffic we are interested in.

 The following example shows how to set packet filtering.
 The simulation